urgdog/urg.systems/thonks/new-home.md

 *Urg says: plan plan plan before do! sometimes look and think "why it done this way, previous owner so dumb" and you laugh.
-Then you start doing your way- a demon will appear and say "i show u why done this way" and hurt you very bad.
+Then you start doing your way- a demon will appear and say "i show you why done this way" and hurt you very bad.
 Do not tempt demon by laughing at previous owner.
 Remember you are previous owner too, now. it is ok to look, think, then come back next day and think again.
 But!
 Do not fall prey to apathy demon either.
 He says "later" forever and nobody does anything.*

-## internet bonus power infosec like u mean it
+## internet bonus power infosec like mean it
 - Physical layer > all: don't forget lockboxes, rekeying (hidey combo locks are great!)
-- change locks! for reals! u never kno who has key from before!
+- ***NO SKIP!
+DO NOW: change locks! for reals! never know who has key from before!***
 - surveillance cams is very helpful - can make good pece of mind and also general 'ups guy was here oh good'
-- Wi-Fi segmentation + VLANs = protec ur important shit, and dont let work into ur shit and don't let ur shit into work. (if WFH, or have any device that touches work).
+- Wi-Fi segmentation + VLANs = protect your important shit, and dont let work into your shit and don't let your shit into work. (if WFH, or have any device that touches work).
     - work is bad, but we need work for coins, such is life.
     - treat work device like a creepy creep. cuz it is. trust urg on this.

-did u read all this? u r now house shaman. good job

-Maybe I will share more wisdom later but urgs fingers hurt from typing ok bye stay safe goblins and keep doing things
+and hey even if your house still stupid... it's *your* stupid now. you can make it less stupid. keep doing things, house shaman. good job.